Internet prostitution: Safety

 A feature of some early websites, particularly forums, were sections where safety warnings could be posted about dangerous clients, referred to as "dodgy punters" (and to a lesser degree, bad escorts).

 As these warnings were spread over about a dozen websites, the process of keeping up to date with the information in them could be time-consuming.
 In 2006, talks took place in the industry about setting up a centralised warning website that would be automatically updated from the existing websites by RSS feeds.
 It was agreed that a newly created website, Saafe, would carry the centralised warnings.
 The new website launched in January 2007.
 However, the centralised warnings did not work as well as envisaged and the project was discontinued in 2010.

 In December 2011, Lynne Featherstone, then Equalities Minister, announced the Home Office would provide £108,000 to establish a national online network to collate and distribute information between schemes that allow sex workers to report violent incidents, known as "Ugly Mugs" schemes.
-This money was to fund a 12-month pilot scheme run by UK Network of Sex Work Projects (UKNSWP).
+This money was to fund a 12-month pilot scheme run by the UK Network of Sex Work Projects (UKNSWP).

 On 6 July 2012, the National Ugly Mugs Pilot Scheme was launched.
 The scheme was a success and continued after the 12-month pilot period.